mcprol/pmd-apex-kiuwan-plugin/README.md

 As example, ruledefs for PMD v6.12, can be found at resources/ruledef/pmd directory.

-A Ruledef generator example can be found at src/...
+A Ruledef generator example can be found [here].(src/main/java/mcp/kiuwan/rules/pmd/apex/RulesetGenerator.java)

 Some considerations for this ruledef files: